dlt-hub/dlt/docs/website/docs/pipelines/stripe.md

 5. Locate the "Standard Keys" section and click on the "Reveal test key" button next to the Secret Key.
 6. Make a note of the API_secret_key that you will use to configure `secrets.toml` further.

-## Initialize the pipeline
+## Initialize the verified source

-To get started with your data pipeline, follow these steps:
+To get started with this verified source, follow these steps:

 1. Open up your terminal or command prompt and navigate to the directory where you'd like to create your project.
 2. Enter the following command: